 The site is an open rural family-run campsite for touring caravans, motorhomes, trailer-tents and tents, three miles drive from Wareham town, with direct access into Wareham Forest and centrally located in an ideal position for exploring Dorset and the Jurassic Coast.
 There are two toilet & shower blocks, shop, security barrier system, large separate games field, play area, paddling pool for the children & direct access into the forest for dog walks and general exploring!
 The THS is before our very popular Feast of Lanterns meet and there is a small period in-between.
-Unlike last year booking is NOT ESSENTIAL but we do ask you to call the stewards for availability and provide your vehicle registration number for security purposes.
+Unlike last year no deposits are necessary but booking is ESSENTIAL so check with the stewards for availability and provide your vehicle registration number for security purposes.
 Your stewards are Janet 07513409978 or Colin 07928652832

 £11.00 per unit night to include 2 adults, children & Electric.
 Non Electric £9.00.
 Extra adults £3.00 per person